ellisjas/apollo-customers/README.md

-# Zeller Customers App
+# Customers App

-This application lists Zeller customers according to role, as part of a coding challenge for [Zeller](https://www.myzeller.com/).
+This application lists customers according to role.

 This application uses Apollo GraphQL.
 It uses Apollo's filtering capabilities when querying the customer list.

 ## Getting started

-Clone the repository, cd into the `zeller-customers` directory, and run `npm install && npm start`
+Clone the repository, cd into the `apollo-customers` directory, and run `npm install && npm start`

 ## Available Scripts